 How To Encourage Work Ethic in the Workplace As A Manager

-While it’s clear to see those employees who lack work ethic and aren’t willing to improve, it’s essential as a manager to recognize that the environment you create and the way you manage have a significant impact on how strong your employees' work ethic is.
+While it’s clear to see those employees who lack work ethic and aren’t willing to improve, it’s essential as a manager to recognise that the environment you create and the way you manage have a significant impact on how strong your employees' work ethic is.

 When most managers sense a lack of work ethic, they often resort to micromanagement, ensuring that each person is pulling their weight.
 However, if you want employees to have a work ethic where they truly take responsibility for their actions, it can't be forced; it must be encouraged.